CJ020328/RecycledDenimBagWebsite/README.md

 Create a new database named recycled_denim.
 Import the provided SQL file (SQL/recycled_denim.sql) into the database.

-3.Deploy Files:
+3. Deploy Files:

 Place the Assignment_final folder into the htdocs directory of your XAMPP installation.

-4.Access the Website:
+4. Access the Website:

 Open your browser and go to http://localhost/Assignment_final/index.php.